larspensjo/Logonaut/doc/DesignRequirements.md

 *   For error management, I prefer:
     *   Use exceptions for unepxected programming errors, but not for user errors.
     *   Avoid using a pop-up dialog with error messages when the user is doing something wrong.
 Instead, use techniques to disable controls that shouldn't be used, depending on state.
-* Please use the new format where you define the namespace as "namespace xxxx;", and then the rest of the file belongs to that namespace (rather than the old where the content of the namespace was inside a block).
+* Use the new format where you define the namespace as "namespace xxxx;", and then the rest of the file belongs to that namespace (rather than the old where the content of the namespace was inside a block).